puppetlabs/kreamlet/README.md

 ## Getting it up and running

-Firstly you need to get the code with `go get github.com/puppetlabs/kreamlet`
+Firstly you need to get the code with `go get -u github.com/puppetlabs/kreamlet`

 Then just run `./setup.sh`